Ky9oss/rustphish/README_EN.md

 # Usage
 ## Server Setup
-1. Modify `config.toml` to configure server listening port, database path, SMTP server information, etc.
+1. Modify `config.toml` to configure server listening port, database path, SMTP server information, etc., see [Configuration File](#configuration-file) for details
 2. Modify `frontend/index.html` to configure the phishing page, see [Phishing Page](#phishing-page) for details
 3. Run `./server` to start the server
 4. All information is automatically recorded in the `./database`, which can only be read using the client software: `./client.exe --read ./database`